Mica Levi: Musical collaborations

 Levi is also known for their various collaborations with English singer and songwriter Tirzah, a close friend they met at Purcell.
 Levi notably produced the Devotion (2018), Colourgrade (2021) and Trip9love (2023) albums.

+Levi also released Remain Calm (2016), a collaborative album with cellist Oliver Coates.

 Solo works

 In 2021, Levi released their solo debut album Ruff Dog.

 Personal life

 Besides their musical learning, Levi played a lot of football as a child and even turned up on the first day at Purcell in a football uniform with shin guards: "I played midfield, although now I think I’d be a striker."
 In 2016, Levi told in an interview that Bernard Herrmann is their favourite film composer, Bruce Langhorne's work for The Hired Hand their favourite film score of all time and Cliff Martinez's score for Spring Breakers their favourite recent film score.

 They came out as non-binary in 2020.